vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

       Make sure that

-        1. On the host, the UPLOAD library is correctly mounted into the `/media/nas/immich` folder and the external library is correctly mounted into the `/media/nas/photo` folder
+        1. on the host, the UPLOAD library is correctly mounted into the `/media/nas/immich` folder and the external library is correctly mounted into the `/media/nas/photo` folder
-        2. Into the docker container, the libraries are correctly visible
+        2. into the docker container, the libraries are correctly visible

             i.e. connect to the docker container and check with `ls` that folder and files are correctly visible
             ```